Chart Color Schemes

 Macleay Island ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Macleay Island had a cultural diversity below average, with 84.5% citizens, 73.4% born in Australia, and 95.4% speaking English only at home as of the latest data from 2016.
-Christianity was the predominant religion, comprising 47.1% of Macleay Island's population.
-Notably, Judaism was overrepresented at 0.2%, compared to 0.1% in Greater Brisbane.
+Macleay Island's cultural diversity was found to be below average, with 84.5% of its population being citizens, 73.4% born in Australia, and 95.4% speaking English only at home.
+Christianity was the predominant religion on Macleay Island, comprising 47.1% of its population.
+Notably, Judaism was overrepresented, making up 0.2% compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity